-How to Get Cash When There's Nowhere Else To Go?
-A title loan is an option
+How to Get Cash When There's Nowhere Else To Go

 There’s no denying that times are tough out there right now, and money is harder to come by then ever.
 A majority of Americans, studies show, can’t handle more than a $400 emergency without going into debt, which has led to a number resorting to credit cards, personal loans, and online title loans.